Tycjan-Fortuna-IT/IT_Core/README.md

 #### **Strict Adherence Required**: It is paramount to strictly adhere to the following naming conventions for our C++ codebase.
 In order to uphold the highest standards of code consistency and readability, we have a zero-tolerance policy for deviations from these conventions.
 Reviews will not be accepted if they contain incorrect formatting.

-### **Strict Development Guidelines and Naming Conventions**

-In our C++ codebase, adhering to stringent development guidelines and naming conventions is of utmost importance.
-We maintain these standards to ensure impeccable code consistency and readability.
-Deviations from these conventions are strictly prohibited, and we enforce a zero-tolerance policy for non-compliance.
-Please be aware that any code submissions not meeting these guidelines will not be accepted for review.

 #### Code Formatting
 1. **Indentation**: Use a consistent indentation style of 4 spaces for each level of indentation.
 Do not use tabs for indentation.